ekxide/iceoryx2-book/source/fundamentals/messaging-patterns/publish-subscribe.md

     * Publishers have a payload segment to share samples with subscribers
     * The organization of memory in the payload segment depends on the allocator used in the `iceoryx2` deployment
-    * Deployments for desktop applications may prefer a different strategy to safety-critical applications
+        * This flexibility allows different deployments (e.g. desktop applications vs. safety-critical applications) to utilize a different strategy appropriate to their use-case
 1. **Offset Channel**
-    * A channel for communicating the offsets of payloads between participants
+    * A channel for communicating the offsets of payloads within the payload segment
     * Each publisher-subscriber pair has their own offset channel

 ## Further Reading